alarner/CodeFriends/2022_summer/assignments/js-loops-worksheet/README.md

 ## Assignment
 For each of the challenges below, create a node script that determines the correct answer.
 Add and commit those files to a new folder in your codefriends directory and push those files to GitHub.

-### Git practice

-Use git to pull one of your classmates quizzes or games from last week.
-Use `npm install` to install the dependencies and run it!

 ### Challenge #1